Verónica Vilches: Activism

 Vilches' activism is focused on the recognition of the right to water, because the Province of Petorca is affected by a water crisis that has affected her community.
 According to the report carried out by the National Institute of Human Rights, this crisis is due to both natural and human factors, among which the drought and the business activities in the area stand out.

 Since 2015, Vilches has been President of the rural drinking water supply system of San José, which allows water to be supplied to more than a thousand people in her community, helping its inhabitants to have access to drinking water.
 Together, she works as a leader of the Movement for the Defense of Water, Land and Environmental Protection (MODATIMA) which seeks to defend the rights of farmers, workers and inhabitants to access water.
 They have filed complaints and made visible the conflicts over water that exist in Petorca.
 Vilches also formed the Network of academics and professionals for the recovery of water.

 In this context, Verónica Vilches has denounced continuous harassment and threats, which intensified after the report "The avocados and the great robbery" carried out by the Danish media Danwatch, which confirms that the avocado plantations of Petorca who sell their avocados in supermarkets in Denmark have been denounced for violating the Chilean Water Code.
 In this context, Danish supermarket chains Lidl & Aldi decided to refrain from buying this fruit.
-It is important to note that the commune of Petorca currently concentrates 40% of the avocado production in Chile.
+The commune of Petorca currently concentrates 40% of the avocado production in Chile.